Fatima poster

 The inciting incident occurs at 14 minutes when The three children witness the first apparition of the Lady (Virgin Mary) in the Cova da Iria, a luminous figure who speaks to them and promises to return, forever changing their simple lives..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 29 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to Despite persecution and mockery, the children actively choose to return to the Cova for subsequent apparitions and publicly proclaim their visions, committing to their mission regardless of consequences., moving from reaction to action.
+This indicates the protagonist's commitment to Despite persecution and mockery, the children actively choose to return to the Cova for subsequent apparitions and publicly proclaim their visions, committing to their mission regardless of consequences., moving from reaction to action.

 The Collapse moment at 85 minutes (75% through) represents the emotional nadir.
-Here, Francisco and Jacinta succumb to the influenza pandemic and die, leaving Lucia alone—a literal death containing profound loss of her companions and the seeming failure of their divine mission., demonstrates the protagonist at their lowest point.
+Here, Francisco and Jacinta succumb to the influenza pandemic and die, leaving Lucia alone—a literal death containing profound loss of her companions and the seeming failure of their divine mission., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 91 minutes initiates the final act resolution at 81% of the runtime.
 Elderly Lucia realizes that her survival was purposeful—to bear witness and preserve the message; she synthesizes her loss with her mission, understanding that faith endures beyond death., demonstrating the transformation achieved throughout the journey.